laryziinha/forge-scryfall-scrapper/README.md

 This option is intended for corrective or fine-tuning scenarios and does not replace standard set downloads.

+### Experimental (Work in Progress)

+An experimental **CSV/CDN-based download mode** is currently under development.

+This mode separates:
+- metadata collection (Scryfall API, per set)
+- image downloads (direct CDN URLs)

+Early internal tests show a **significant performance difference** when compared to the standard sequential workflow.

+For example, a Secret Lair (SLD) set download:

+- Standard governed mode: ~9 minutes
+- Experimental CSV/CDN mode: ~10 seconds

+This speedup comes from:
+- building a per-set CSV manifest once
+- downloading images directly from CDN URLs with controlled concurrency
+- avoiding repeated API calls during the download phase

+Additional goals include:
+- pause / resume support
+- per-file status tracking and logging
+- retrying only failed items instead of restarting full runs

+This is an **optional experimental path**.
+The current sequential, API-governed workflow remains the default and recommended mode for stability and correctness.

 ---

 ## 🛣️ Roadmap